Mrcomputer1/ScratchXto3/README.md

 Run `node index.js files...`

 ## How to convert (Not Easy Way)
-Use `node index.js options... files...`.
+Use `node index.js options... files...`

 ### Valid Options
-`--icon`: Change the icon for all converted extensions `--output or -o`: Change the output file name (can only convert one extension at a time) `--id`: Change the ID of the extension (can only convert one extension at a time) `--no-wizard`: Disables the wizard allowing only command line arguments.
+`--icon`: Change the icon for all converted extensions

+`--output or -o`: Change the output file name (can only convert one extension at a time)

+`--id`: Change the ID of the extension (can only convert one extension at a time)

+`--no-wizard`: Disables the wizard allowing only command line arguments.

 `--help`: Displays help message

 ## License